San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 - Wyoming's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Wyoming amasses more than 349 yards, the team is 1-1-1 against the spread and 3-0 overall.
+- When Wyoming churns out more than 349 yards, the team is 1-1-1 against the spread and 3-0 overall.

-- This season the Cowboys have turned the ball over 12 times, seven more than the Spartans' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.